 There is a lot of talk about sparking joy and keeping only what makes you happy these days, especially since Marie Kondo’s series on Netflix went viral.
-The kitchen is one of the areas that has the potential to suck some serious joy out of life, that is if it is poorly organized and overcrowded.
+The kitchen is one of the areas in the home, that has the potential to suck some serious joy out of life, that is if it is poorly organized and overcrowded.

 Today I would like to share a little project with you that I actually tackled quite a while ago, but just never got around to posting here on the blog.
-But, having lived with it for some time also means that I can assure you that it definitely works, because it has stayed the same as the day it was completed.
+But, having lived with it for some time also means that I can assure you that it definitely works because it has stayed the same as the day it was completed.
 My most favorite part: it came in at right around $5!
 That’s right, five bucks!

 Needless to say, storage space is at a premium with no room to waste on unnecessary clutter.
 Still, for much longer than I care to admit, there was that one drawer, that if opened, made you think the owner of the kitchen had lost her will to live.
-You know, the kind that holds stuff you need, but don’t really know what to do with?
+You know, the kind that holds the stuff you need, but don’t really know what to do with?

 Something like this?

 See the feeble attempt at organization with that little plastic bin?
-Not that it helped in any way… Well, after living with this mini disaster for much longer than I care to admit, it was time to tackle it once and for all.
+Not that it helped in any way… Well, after living with this mini-disaster for much longer than I care to admit, it was time to tackle it once and for all.
 But as I told you, this organizational horror story has a happy ending.
 And yours can too!
-Not that you have a drawer like this in your kitchen, or anything.
+Not that you have a drawer like this in your kitchen or anything.

 This post contains affiliate links.
 You can read all the boring legal stuff here.

 Kitchen drawer organization can be a challenge because many of the items are usually irregularly sized.
 Drawers are also fairly deep and anything stored within them tends to shift slightly every time the drawer is opened and closed.
 And if you are dealing with a small kitchen where storage is at a premium, you need to take advantage of all of the real estate you have.